lux4rd0/homeassistant/config/scripts/weatherflow/readme.md

 [weatherflow_fetch_forecast.sh](https://raw.githubusercontent.com/lux4rd0/homeassistant/main/config/scripts/weatherflow/weatherflow_fetch_forecast.sh)

 This script polls the [WeatherFlow API](https://weatherflow.github.io/Tempest/api/) for all the information on the forecast and current conditions.
 The other scripts use the output of this file to populate each Home Assistant sensor.
+The output of the file is called `weatherflow_forecast_out.txt` and will be created in the same folder as the scripts.

 Before using it, you need to edit the file and update it to reflect your WeatherFlow **Station ID** and **API token**.
 You can also update the units to reflect your preferences.